ibm-cloud-docs/databases-for-mysql/learn-high-availability.md

 {{site.data.keyword.databases-for-mysql_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} environment.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

-{{site.data.keyword.databases-for-mysql}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
+{{site.data.keyword.databases-for-mysql}} provides replication, failover, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with three data members: a leader and two replicas.
-All members contain a copy of your data by using using Orchestrator to handle fail-overs.
-If the leader becomes unreachable, the cluster initiates a fail-over and a replica is promoted to leader.
+All members contain a copy of your data by using Orchestrator to handle failovers.
+If the leader becomes unreachable, the cluster initiates a failover and a replica is promoted to leader.
 The replica rejoins the cluster and your cluster continues to operate normally.

 {{site.data.keyword.databases-for-mysql}} will, at times, do controlled switchovers under normal operation.
 These switchovers are no-data-loss events that result in resets of active connections.
 There is a short period where reconnections can fail.
-At times, unplanned fail-overs might occur due to unforeseen events on the operating environment.
+At times, unplanned failovers might occur due to unforeseen events on the operating environment.
 These can take a bit longer.
 In both cases, the potential exists for the downtime to be longer.

 ## Application-level High-Availability
 {: #app-level-high-availability}